Embark Behavioral Health

 2. Changes in her interactions and interests

 Unlike adults, teens can become selectively withdrawn.
-Your daughter may withdrawn from certain friends but still interact with others.
+Your daughter may be withdrawn from certain friends but still interact with others.
 Some family activities might be fine, but others may feel overwhelming.

 Someone who is feeling depressed or anxious might use technology, alcohol, or drugs to self-medicate.
-If you’ve discovered substance abuse or have noticed big changes in internet or video game use, definitely consider seeking help from a mental health professional.
+If you’ve discovered substance abuse or have noticed changes in internet or video game use, definitely consider seeking help from a mental health professional.

 3. Changes in sleeping and eating habits